JorgeAMendoza/in-browser-markdown-editor/README.md

 The requirement of the project is to create a single-page markdown editor application that is capable of the following:

 - Preview markdown syntax as HTML while editing
-- Save markdown documents for later editing
+- Save markdown documents
 - Switch between saved markdown documents
 - Delete and edit markdown documents

 ## Techstack Used

 This Project was bootstrapped with [Vite](https://vitejs.dev/guide/) using the the React/Typescript template.
-The project is linted with [Eslint](https://eslint.org/docs/latest/user-guide/getting-started) using react, prettier, cypress, and the [jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) rules.
+The project is linted with [ESLint](https://eslint.org/docs/latest/user-guide/getting-started) using react, prettier, cypress, and the [jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) rules.
+The application was built with the following technologies:

 - [React](https://reactjs.org/docs/getting-started.html), a JavaScript library for building user interfaces
 - [Cypress](https://docs.cypress.io/guides/overview/why-cypress), a JavaScript testing library for creating end-to-end and unit tests